Checkpoint Charlie: Today

 Although the wall was opened in November 1989 and the checkpoint booth removed on 22 June 1990, the checkpoint remained an official crossing for foreigners and diplomats until German reunification in October 1990.

 Checkpoint Charlie has since become one of Berlin's primary tourist attractions, where some original remnants of the border crossing blend with reconstructed parts, memorial and tourist facilities.

 The guard house on the American side was removed in 1990; it is now on display in the open-air museum of the Allied Museum in Berlin-Zehlendorf.
 A copy of the guard house and the sign that once marked the border crossing was reconstructed later on roughly the same site.
 It resembles the first guard house erected during 1961, behind a sandbag barrier toward the border.
 Over the years this was replaced several times by guard houses of different sizes and layouts.
 The one removed in 1990 was considerably larger than the first one and did not have sandbags.

+Tourist and child posing at the replica US Army guardhouse.

-Tourists used to be able to have their photographs taken for a fee with actors dressed somewhat as Allied military police standing in front of the guard house but Berlin authorities banned the practice in November 2019 stating the actors had been exploiting tourists by demanding money for photos at the attraction.
+Tourists used to be able to have their photographs taken for a fee with actors dressed somewhat as Allied military police standing in front of the guard house, but Berlin authorities banned the practice in November 2019, stating that the actors had been exploiting tourists by demanding money for photos at the attraction.